ayakow1/CAPP30239_FA22/week_02/README.md

 # Data Colections
-This is a description for collecting data for final project as week2 assignment.
+This describes collecting data for the final project as a week2 assignment.
+I will focus on population concentration in Tokyo, one of the biggest concerns in Japan's economy.
+The overpopulation has caused a sizeable economic gap with other areas, increased the risk of disasters, including the COVID-19 pandemic, and contributed to the declining fertility rate.
+Although concentrating political, financial, and economic functions on the capital could have raised productivity, it is not sustainable.
+I would like to address this issue through data visualization and provide insights into why the population gap matters.

 ## Data source: Title, Agency, Location, Link
 * `migration.csv` : Number of Net-migration by Age and Sex for Prefectures from [Report on Internal Migration in Japan](https://www.e-stat.go.jp/en/stat-search/files?page=1&layout=datalist&toukei=00200523&tstat=000000070001&cycle=7&year=20210&month=0&tclass1=000001148746&stat_infid=000032163826&result_back=1&tclass2val=0)